 Tickets are for sale at the ferry itself and can be purchased on the day.
 Kids up to age 10 included pay a reduced price.

 From Naples airport, you need to make your way to the local train station and catch the Circumvesuviana train to Sorrento and then the bus to your town of choice

 If getting to the area is easy enough, the same cannot be said about getting around once in the area, especially with children.

-As I mentioned, unlike rest of Italy, the Costiera Amalfitana is not served by trains and this means for this area you rely exclusive on car, bus and ferry.
+As I mentioned, unlike the rest of Italy, the Costiera Amalfitana is not served by trains and this means for this area you rely exclusively on car, bus and ferry.

-Each of this options have pros and cons, let’s look at them in details.
+Each of these options has pros and cons, let’s look at them in details.

 The Costiera is a coastal route and as such visiting by car will give you maximum flexibility and the option of adapting your stops and distances covered to the needs of your children.

-However, it is a narrow winding road and this means it is unsuiatable for anyone prone to motion sickness – not only you are likely to feel queasy but there are not easy places to stop and get fresh air so that’s something to consider very carefully.
+However, it is a narrow winding road and this means it is unsuitable for kids prone to motion sickness – not only they are likely to feel queasy but there are not easy places to stop and get fresh air so that’s something to consider very carefully.

-Also, Costiera Amalfitana gets crazy traffic in the good season (spring and summer) and parking places are limited at have a high price tag.
+Also, Costiera Amalfitana gets crazy traffic in the good season (spring and summer) and parking places are limited and have a high price tag.

 Personally, I find these two things enough to say that the car is not a good idea to visit the Costiera Amalfitana, unless you are going in the very low season and motion sickness is not an issue.